flutter/website/src/content/ai-toolkit/feature-integration.md

 The suggestions are only shown when there is no existing chat history.
-Clicking one copies the text into the user’s prompt editing area.
+Clicking one copies the text into the user's prompt editing area.
 To set the list of suggestions, construct the `LlmChatView` with the `suggestions` parameter:

 ```dart